jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 15. Click Finish.
 16. Reboot your PC.

-### Step 6 - Run the DNS Benchmark Application with Low Latency
+### Step 6 - Run the DNS Benchmark Application with Low Latency and Background Traffic
-1. Double-click the DNSBench.exe file to launch the application.
+1. Double-click the Traffic Generator tool to launch it (iperf3-gui-windows-x86_64-10102023-v2.exe).
+2. Click the Play button to start the background traffic.
+3. Launch the DNSBench.exe application
-1. Click the Nameservers tab.
+4. Click the Nameservers tab.
-1. Click the `Run Benchmark` button.
+5. Click `Run Benchmark`.
-1. When the test is finished running, click the "Tablular Data" tab in the DNS Benchmark app.
+6. When the test is finished running, click the "Tablular Data" tab in the app.
-1. For each the 4 nameservers we're testing to, please enter the **Uncached Name Avg** on the [results form](https://app.smartsheet.com/b/form/8266ec3c2c0a47c485334a7dc7461b07).
+5. Right-click on the results in the app window and choose "Save All Text to File"
+6. Name the file "**DNS 3**".
+You will submit the results file when you are done.
+7. Stop or close the Traffic Generator tool.

+### Step 7 - Submit Your Results
+1. Go to the results submission form: https://app.smartsheet.com/b/form/8266ec3c2c0a47c485334a7dc7461b07
+2. Fill out the form and darg your three test files into the **File Upload** box.
+3. Click Submit.

+#### Thank you!

-### Step 7 - Removal of DNS Low Latency Policy (Optional)
+### Step 8 - Removal of DNS Low Latency Policy (Optional)
 Leaving the policy we created in step 4 on your computer will not affect your PC even if you no longer have Low Latency service, but if you wish to remove it, follow these steps:
 1. Click the Windows Start Menu and type: `gpedit.msc`
 2. In the search popup window, click "Run as administrator"